Does the popularity of “gluten-free” make dining safer?

 There are many apps and websites available for finding restaurants that cater to gluten-free diners.
 In addition, Yelp and Urban Spoon reviews can be helpful.
 It is vital to remember these are only starting places to locate gluten-free dining options.
 The information may not be not monitored, updated or validated.
 It is always best to question as you would otherwise, even if choosing a restaurant that is “highly recommended.”
 You will never be sorry for asking the questions.
 You will only be sorry if you don’t.

-In the end, your health is what matters, but social situations play a close second
+In the end, health matters, but social situations play a close second

 After improving health, dining out is one of the most relevant topics for people on a gluten-free diet.
 The use of technology provides streamlined access to information on restaurants and dining out.
 But, it is important to use the information as a base from which to start.
 Ultimately, the responsibility is yours.
 Ask the questions and assess the risk.
 Traveling and dining out on a restricted diet have their challenges.
 But, it is my hope that with time we will continue along the path toward more awareness, less worry and more delicious food.